Braz Anthony Fernandes

-Braz Anthony Fernandes was a well-known historian and the founder of the Bombay Historical Society.
+Braz Anthony Fernandes (1 August 1881 – 9 June 1951) was a Portuguese historian and the founder of the Bombay Historical Society.

-Early life and family
+Personal life

-He was born in Goa on 1 August 1881 and came to Bombay at the age of eight.

-Fernandes married Eugénie Esther Cordeiro in 1911 and had five children - Albert Anthony Gabriel, Barbara Angela, Charlotte Mary Sophie, Domnic Claudius and Ernest Braz.

-His grandfather was Braz Fernandes from Chorão Island and his granddaughter (from Charlotte) Bernadette Simmons, who married Ivan Trayling.
+Braz Anthony Fernandes was born in Goa on 1 August 1881 and came to Bombay at the age of eight.
+He married Eugénie Esther Cordeiro in 1911 and had five children: Albert Anthony Gabriel, Barbara Angela, Charlotte Mary Sophie, Domnic Claudius, and Ernest Braz.
+His grandfather was Braz Fernandes from Chorão Island, and his granddaughter (from Charlotte) is Bernadette Simmons, who married Ivan Trayling.